Vista DUI Lawyers

 How could a DUI charge affect future prospects?

-A drunk driving charge can lead directly to serious criminal penalties and penalties from the DMV, but your criminal record can also impact your life in other ways.
-Past criminal convictions can impact admission to colleges and universities and limit your eligibility for some programs.
+A drunk driving charge can lead directly to not only serious criminal penalties and DMV penalties, but your criminal record can also negatively impact your life in other ways.
+Past criminal convictions like a DUI can limit your career choices, affect employment and professional licenses, immigration status, security clearances, impact admission to colleges and universities, limit your eligibility for some programs and show up on background checks.
+As a result, a drunk driving conviction can have a profound impact on your life.

 When I get pulled over by law enforcement, should I take a breath or blood test?